 Assistants & Office Staff

 Assistants and front office staff are also vital parts of the practice team; duties vary by the size of practice and experience levels.
 Non-certified staff can perform many of the same duties as a CVT; however, they may not induce anesthesia, take X-rays unless they have completed a radiation safety course, nor administer the rabies vaccine.
 Veterinary team members schedule appointments, check patients in, and assist the veterinarian and technicians.
 Traninig requirements vary based on job duties, but a high-school diploma is often required.
-In Oregon, an assistant earns a median wage of $11.00 per hour (2012 data), and a front office staff person earns a median wage of $13.00 per hour (2012 data).
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+In Oregon, an unlicensed veterinary assistant earns a median wage of $13.00 per hour (2016 data), and a front office staff person earns a median wage of $13.50 per hour (2016 data).